© 2026 Wellness Project™

 The unified history behind the answer

-Wellness Project's unified data layer merges your Withings weight and blood pressure readings with logged meals, workouts, sleep, and cycle data where relevant into one queryable history.
+Wellness Project's unified data layer merges your Withings weight and sleep readings with logged meals, workouts, sleep, and cycle data where relevant into one queryable history.
 That's what lets an answer about a weight plateau point to a specific week of lower logged protein or fewer training sessions, instead of just describing the shape of the line on a chart.

 A generic scale app, or the Withings app itself, only ever sees the Withings numbers.
 It has no visibility into what you ate or how you trained that same week, so the most it can do is show you the trend and leave the "why" to you.
-The cross-domain merge is the part a single-device app structurally can't replicate, and it's what the eight named AI specialist coaches in Wellness Project draw on when a question touches weight, body composition, or blood pressure alongside training and nutrition.
+The cross-domain merge is the part a single-device app structurally can't replicate, and it's what the eight named AI specialist coaches in Wellness Project draw on when a question touches weight, body composition, or sleep alongside training and nutrition.

 Evelyn Cross reads this for you.